2ID rucks for Operation Warrior Fest

 |0

-This work, 2ID rucks for Operation Warrior Fest [Image 4 of 4], by SGT Alexander Knight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2ID rucks for Operation Warrior Fest, by SGT Alexander Knight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.